The further you are, the faster PgBeam gets.

-Serverless functions in 20 global regions connecting to a real PostgreSQL database, directly and through PgBeam.
-Each bar shows connect + p50 query latency.
+Serverless functions in 20 global regions connect to a single PostgreSQL database in us-east-1, directly and through PgBeam.
+Each bar shows connect + p50 query latency, measured live in warm steady state.
+Across an ocean, PgBeam is dramatically faster.
+Next to the database, it stays out of the way.
 No synthetic data, no mocked endpoints.

 Portland